 A key finding that emerged from the process was the fact the women could listen to each others’ stories – sharing the experiences was cathartic and allowed the women involved to start to break through the isolation and stigmatisation they had faced in the past.

 The system they’re using means there can be a place for moderation, which allows Chaka to maintain some degree of editorial control

-The system they are using to collect the phone calls and translate them to the web has been developed by the Harvard Civic Media Lab.
+The system they are using to collect the phone calls and translate them to the web has been developed by the MIT Center for Civic Media.
 The VoIP Drupal framework is free and open source – which means this process could be replicated around the world and used within other projects.
 This is another outcome for the Quipu Project; developing a way to connect with people around the whole world which doesn’t exclude.
 They want to let the future of documentary include people who aren’t connected to the internet.

 The 2-way phone line takes this development one step further.
 It means people who listen to the testimonies online are able to phone and add their messages of support to the women.
 The project then starts to instigate a dialogue with the international community and allows the women’s stories to be spread and awareness of the issue to grow.